Plant Health Alert – Preventing Deer Damage

 Hunting – Every wildlife management agency both federal and state say that hunting is the best deer control method.
 Establishing neighborhood wide hunts is always controversial but it is the best way to manage deer.
 Neighborhoods often implement bow hunting rather than rifle hunting for safety.

 Repellents – deer repellents are usually a home gardener’s best option to prevent deer damage to landscape plants.
-Fertilizing with milorganite fertilizer does a good job repelling deer because it stinks for weeks.
+Fertilizing with Milorganite fertilizer does a good job repelling deer because it stinks for weeks.

 Deer resistant plants – deer dislike some plants.
 Search the NC Plants Database for landscape plants that resist deer feeding.